-Toast oats, macadamia, almonds, pumpkin seeds, coconut, flax seeds in oven at 375 degrees, stirring occasionally until lightly brown.
-Transfer to large bowl.
-In a sauce pan bring syrup, coconut oil, vanilla, coconut extract to a boil until all melted and combined.
-Pour over oat mixture and stir until coated.
-Spread on cookie sheet and bake until golden brown, about 25-35 minutes.
-Toss through dried fruit and let cool.
+Toast oats, macadamia, almonds, pumpkin seeds, coconut, and flax seeds in the oven at 375 degrees, stirring occasionally until lightly brown.
+Transfer to a large bowl.
+In a saucepan bring syrup, coconut oil, vanilla, and coconut extract to a boil until all melted and combined.
+Pour over the oat mixture and stir until coated.
+Spread on a cookie sheet and bake until golden brown, about 25-35 minutes.
+Toss through the dried fruit and let cool.

 Which are your favourite oils?
 Have a question on the smoke point of oils?

 Leave us a comment with your question or tips.

 Where can I get more support on healthy eating and meal planning?